Mataram kingdom: Pacifist ruler

-The massive stone stupa-mandala of Borobudur was completed in 825 during the reign of King Samaratungga.
+The massive stone stupa-mandala of Borobudur was completed in 825 AD during the reign of King Samaratungga.

 Dharanindra's successor was Samaragrawira (r.
-800–819), mentioned in Nalanda inscription (dated 860) as the father of Balaputra, and the son of Śailendravamsatilaka (the ornament of Śailendra family) with stylised name Śrīviravairimathana (the slayer of enemy hero), which refer to Dharanindra.
+800–819 AD), mentioned in Nalanda inscription (dated 860) as the father of Balaputra, and the son of Śailendravamsatilaka (the ornament of Śailendra family) with stylised name Śrīviravairimathana (the slayer of enemy hero), which refer to Dharanindra.
 Unlike his predecessor the expansive warlike Dharanindra, Samaragrawira seems to be a pacifist, enjoying a peaceful prosperity of interior Java in Kedu Plain, and more interested on completing the Borobudur project.
 It was in these years, at the beginning of the ninth century, that the Khmer prince Jayavarman was appointed governor of Indrapura in the Mekong delta under Shailendran rule.
 This decision was proven as a mistake, as Jayavarman later revolted, moved his capital further inland north from Tonle Sap to Mahendraparvata, severed the link and proclaimed Cambodian independence from Java in 802.
 Samaragrawira was mentioned as the king of Java that married Tārā, daughter of Dharmasetu.
 He was mentioned as his other name Rakai Warak in Mantyasih inscription.

 Earlier historians, such as N. J. Krom, and Coedes, tend to equate Samaragrawira and Samaratungga as the same person.
 However, later historians such as Slamet Muljana equate Samaratungga with Rakai Garung, mentioned in Mantyasih inscription as the fifth monarch of Mataram kingdom.
 Which means Samaratungga was the successor of Samaragrawira.